victorcrbt/react-native-template/README.md

 ## TODO

-- [] Reorganize files and file names.
-- [] Extract types from files.
+- [] Change the theme definition to match the new theme styles